mehulagg/gitlab/doc/user/application_security/secret_detection/index.md

 ## Configuration

 NOTE: **Note:**
 From GitLab 13.1, Secret Detection was split from the [SAST configuration](../sast#configuration) into its own CI/CD template.
-If you already have SAST enabled for your app configured before GitLab 13.1, you don't need to manually configure Secret Detection.
+If using GitLab 13.1 or earlier, and SAST is enabled, Secret Detection is already enabled.

 Secret Detection is performed by a [specific analyzer](https://gitlab.com/gitlab-org/gitlab/-/blob/master/lib/gitlab/ci/templates/Security/Secret-Detection.gitlab-ci.yml) during the `secret-detection` job.
 It runs regardless of the programming